 Data in the chart are given in millions of tourists.
 The red line represents the average of all 3 countries in North America.

-Revenues in tourismIn 1995, tourism revenues amounted to 93.74 billion USD, or about 1.2 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 93.74 billion USD, or about 1.2 percent of the gross national product.
 This corresponded to about 79.73 million tourists at that time and roughly 1,176 USD per person.
 Within 25 years, the country's dependence on tourism has decreased slightly.
-Before the outbreak of the Covid-19 pandemic, sales took up $239.45 billion billion, 1.1 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $239.45 billion billion, 1.1 percent of gross national product.
 Thus, each visitor spent an average of $1,447 on their vacation in the United States.

-All data for the United States in detail
+All data for the United States of America in detail

 |Year||Number||Receipts||% of GNP||Receipts|